FOREIGN TRAVEL ASSISTANCE SERVICES - TRAVEL GUARD

 Foreign travel assistance services are available to The University of Toledo staff, faculty, student interns and trustees (referred to as “Covered Persons”) traveling outside the USA for the purpose of conducting University business or fulfilling course requirements.
 The assistance offered is not an insurance policy and provides no payment for medical or other claims.
 This is an assistance program to help you while on foreign business travel.

-The foreign travel assistance services are provided by Chartis Insurance through its Travel Guard – Chartis WorldRisk Assistance Program.
+The foreign travel assistance services are provided by Chartis Insurance through its Travel Guard – AIG WorldRisk Assistance Program.
 The Travel Guard Assistance Card, which provides important contact information, should be carried with you when you travel abroad.
 Click here to download the Travel Guard Assistance Card.
-Note that UT’s membership in Travel Guard is through the Inter-University Council and the policy number is WR10003560.
+Note that UT’s access to Travel Guard is through its membership in the Inter-University Council, thus the Inter-University Council is listed as the Insured Organization.
+The policy number is WR10003560.

 The Travel Guard website ( www.aig.com/us/travelassist ) offers a link to services and travel information.

-The following is informational only and provides a summary of the types of services available from Travel Guard:
+The following is informational only and provides a summary of the types of services available from Travel Guard.
+Go to the Travel Guard website for up to date services.

 1. TRAVEL MEDICAL ASSISTANCE